 This tutorial is made for those who have never used Xena.
 We will cover how to create a Visual Spreadsheet with gene expression, mutation, and copy number variation data.

-This tutorial assumes a basic understanding of
+This tutorial assumes basic knowledge of

-RNAseq gene expression, copy number variation, and mutational genomic sequencing data
+- gene expression, copy number variation, and mutational genomic sequencing data

-The Cancer Genome Atlas (TCGA)
+- The Cancer Genome Atlas (TCGA)